Dheeraj9811/DetectNet-Web/README.md

     ```
 Open your web browser and navigate to http://localhost:3000 to use the application.

+# TODO
+- Fix the bounding box for smaller screen sizes (below 640x480)

+# Contributing
+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-Usage
+# Usage
 Upon launching the application, you will be prompted to select a webcam device.
 Once a webcam is selected, the application will start detecting objects in real time from the webcam feed.
 Detected objects will be highlighted with bounding boxes.
-Contributing
-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.